larsvers/test-readme/README.md

 A big thanks to [Philippe Rivière](https://illisible.net/philippe-riviere) for bringing the grid layout algorithm on track and sparking the idea for the edge cover calculation.
 This plug-in would look different and be significantly less performant without his elegant ideas.

-For a deeper dive read [Amit Patel](http://www-cs-students.stanford.edu/~amitp/)' aka [reblobgames](https://www.redblobgames.com/) seminal [hexagon tutorial](http://www.redblobgames.com/grids/hexagons/).
+For a deeper dive read [Amit Patel](http://www-cs-students.stanford.edu/~amitp/)'s (aka [reblobgames](https://www.redblobgames.com/)) seminal [hexagon tutorial](http://www.redblobgames.com/grids/hexagons/).
 Best to find out there.
 Also see what Uber's been doing with [H3](https://uber.github.io/h3/#/), which in many ways goes far beyond this plugin.